trevorirwin/mae155b_s17_public/MATLAB Source/readme.md

-This folder contains some of the MATLAB source files used to import and align the data produced by the LabVIEW control software.
+This folder contains some of the MATLAB source files used to import and align the data produced by the LabVIEW control software, and to calculate thrust and specific impulse.